FAQ

 • USDS is issued by Sky, creators of DAI

-• IMF’s own contracts have undergone extensive audits (insert links to published audits here)
+• IMF’s own contracts have undergone extensive audits and we have an ongoing bug bounty

 Can I withdraw my USDS after lending?